Museum of the Rockies: Paleontology

 While not its sole focus, the museum is primarily known for its paleontological collections.
 However, this was not always the case as specimens found in Montana were usually taken out of state to other museums.
 This changed in 1990 with the discovery of a Tyrannosaurus Rex skeleton that would remain in Montana and be exhibited at the museum.

 While fossils continue to be the property of the federal government, the museum has been able to increase its collection (due in part to Curator Jack Horner's agreement and work with the United States Fish and Wildlife Service and the Federal Bureau of Land Management).
 The museum is now home to 13 Tyrannosaurus Rex specimens, including one of only two complete skeletons that have ever been found.

 Apart from housing one of the largest collections of dinosaur fossils in the world and the largest in the United States, the museum is also home to one of the world's largest Tyrannosaurus skulls (MOR 008) – narrowly surpassing that of the Chicago Field Museum's specimen, Sue.
 The museum's Siebel Dinosaur Complex is home to one of the first identified female dinosaurs, an ovulating T. rex.
 Curator Horner, who served as an adviser to the Jurassic Park films, was one of the lead scientists involved in the 2005 discovery of soft tissue remains in the thigh bone of a Tyrannosaurus, which were later brought to the museum.
 The museum has also been involved in a number of other finds, including a baby Triceratops in Jordan, Montana, in 2006, and "Yoshi's Trike" (MOR 3027), a large Triceratops specimen with 125 cm long horns, discovered in 2010.

 In June 2008, the museum formed part of a consortium that obtained a mobile paleontology lab that would assist researchers, allowing them to chemically analyze fossils while still in the field in order to help prevent degradation.

-With the completion of MOR's new Curatorial Center for the Humanities in 2017 and the removal of humanities items to this new storage facility, the MOR Paleontology department will gain about 11000 sqft of space in the museum's basement to expand the collection of fossils.
-The department will also add three research staff, who will be housed in the basement, bringing the total number of researchers to eight by some time in late 2018.
+With the completion of MOR's new Curatorial Center for the Humanities in 2017 and the removal of humanities items to this new storage facility, the MOR Paleontology department gained about 11000 sqft of space in the museum's basement to expand the collection of fossils.